vladhc/rl-udacity/p1_navigation/README.md

 * Soft updates

 For each improvement a separate benchmark was done on the CartPole and LunarLander environments in order to make sure, that they really add value to the baseline model.

-This library allows storing results in the Google Cloud Platform.
-This is beneficial, when we want to use multiple VMs for training, or want to run training for a long period of time.

 ## Some beautiful graphs